 MFC design and operation

-terracotta caves (Orwell Aquatics, UK)10 cm length, 4.2 cm outside diameter, 3.6 cm inside diameter, wall thickness 3mm, were purchased for £4.75 was assembled with carbon veil anode and activated carbon cathode.
-The anode electrode was carbon veil 20 g/m2 (PRF Composite Materials, Dorset, UK) size 2430cm2.
-The electrode was folded down and wrapped around the terracotta cave, and was held in place with nickel chromium wire (0.45cm diameter).
+MFCs were built using terracotta caves (Orwell Aquatics, UK) of 10 cm length, 4.2 cm outside diameter, 3.6 cm inside diameter and the wall thickness of 3mm.
+They were assembled with carbon veil anode and activated carbon cathode.
+The anode electrode was made of carbon veil 20 g/m2 (PRF Composite Materials, Dorset, UK), size 2430cm2.
+The electrode was folded down, wrapped around the terracotta cave, and it was held in place with nickel chromium wire (0.45cm diameter) as shown in Figure 1.
+The MFCs were placed inside a container filled with 200 mL of activated sludge provided by Wessex Water Scientific Laboratory (Cam Valley, Saltford, UK) and supplemented with 0.1M sodium acetate at pH 6.6, which was periodically (7 days) supplied as feedstock.

+Figure 1.
+The ceramic MFC assembled and its schematic description.

 Cathode preparation

-To optimise the performance as well as the cost of the cathode electrode material, carbon veil was used as gas diffusion layer (GDL) replacing for example more expensive carbon cloth.
-Carbon veil sheet was pre-treated by coating with with 30% PTFE (Sigma Aldrich) solution and left to dry.
-This material was used as the current collector and GDL..
-Afterwards, it was coated with Activated carbon and 20% PTFE mixture on one side only.
-The mixture was prepared by combining 80g of Activated Carbon powder (G. Baldwin and Co., London, UK) and 20 % wt PTFE (60% PTFE dispersion in water -Sigma Aldrich, UK) in deionised water.
+To optimise the cost and performance of the cathode electrode, carbon veil was used as gas diffusion layer (GDL) replacing the more expensive carbon cloth.
+Carbon veil sheet was pre-treated by coating with 30% PTFE (Sigma Aldrich) solution and left to dry.
+This material was used as the current collector and GDL.
+Afterwards, it was coated with activated carbon and 20% PTFE mixture on one side only.
+The mixture was prepared by combining 80g of activated carbon powder (G. Baldwin and Co., London, UK) and 20 % wt PTFE (60% PTFE dispersion in water -Sigma Aldrich, UK) in deionised water.
 The prepared mixture was applied onto the pre-treated carbon veil and distributed with a spatula.
 The obtained loading of activated carbon was ~60 mg/cm2.
-The AC/PTFE mixture and carbon veil were hot pressed under 150-200 ˚C with a household iron at maximum temperature setting until the coated material was completely dry.
+The AC/PTFE mixture and carbon veil were hot pressed at 150-200 ˚C using a household iron until the coated material was completely dry (Figure 2).

 Figure 2.
 Cathode electrode preparation procedure

-The cathodes were then cut in 90cm2 pieces and placed as single layers inside the MFC cylinder so the activated carbon layer faced the inside of the terracotta cylinder and were connected to the data logging equipment via nickel chromium wire and stainless steel crocodile clips.
-The MFCs were placed inside a bucket filled with 200 mL of activated sludge provided by Wessex Water Scientific Laboratory (Cam Valley, Saltford, UK) and supplemented with 0.1M sodium acetate at pH 6.6, which was periodically (7 days) supplied as feedstock.
+The cathodes were then cut in 90cm2 pieces and placed inside the MFC cylinders so the activated carbon layer faced the inside of the terracotta wall.
+Electrodes were connected to the data logging equipment via nickel chromium wires and stainless steel crocodile clips.

 Data capture

 Polarisation experiments were performed using a Resistorstat tool [25] in the range of 30kΩ to 10Ω and the time constant for each resistance value was 3 minutes.
-Data were logged using a multi-channel Agilent 34972A, LXI Data Acquisition/Switch Unit (Farnell, UK).
-The data were processed using the Microsoft Excel and GraphPad Prism software packages.
+Data were logged using a multi-channel Agilent 34972A, LXI Data Acquisition/Switch Unit (Farnell, UK) and processed using the Microsoft Excel and GraphPad Prism software packages.
 Current and power were calculated as previously described [26].

 For the purposes of demonstrating the feasibility of the tested MFCs as the sole power source for applications, a single red LED (RS, UK) was connected directly to the MFC without the use of any energy harvesting system.